Sydney.com.au: General Overview

 View of the City: Sydney Tower

-The Sydney Tower sits a whopping 250 metres above Sydney city, the views from the tower are breathtaking and take in from as close as the Harbour Bridge and Opera House to sights as far away as the beaches to the mountains.
+The Sydney Tower sits a whopping 250 metres above Sydney city and with a capacity of 960 persons.
+The tower has two levels of restaurants, a coffee lounge, an Observation Deck, two telecommunication transmission levels and three plant levels.
+The views from the tower are breathtaking and take in from as close as the Harbour Bridge and Opera House to sights as far away as the beaches to the mountains.
 You'll look down on one of the most beautiful cities in the world.

 Bondi Beach Australia's most famous beach is more than 100 meters wide and stretches for well over a kilometer.
 This allows plenty of space for the overwhelming amount of tourists -- and locals -- that park themselves along the sands.
 On a good day every grain of sand is covered with bodies, with crowds swelling into Bondi Park and into nearby bars and cafés.